-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum k) LOOKED AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN

-The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-The school's governance ensures that staff have the skills, knowledge and understanding to keep looked after children and previously looked after children (since they remain vulnerable) safe.
-In particular, this involves ensuring that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
+LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum k) LOOKED AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN particular, this involves ensuring that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 Staff should also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The DSL should have details of the child's social worker.